Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/AzureAD/README.md

 - [HelloID Docs](#helloid-docs)

 ## Limitation on the scripts
 This script with the Application Registration can only look at Microsoft 365 and Security groups in AzureAD.

+## User information
+With the local CSV export, you can make a report that gives insight into the current situation in the Azure Active Directory.
+The exported data can be input for the business rules yet to be created.

+### Get-AzurePersonGroupMembers
+This script is used by middle to big organizations.
+This overview offers insight into the memberships of the employees of the organizations.
+If the CSV export is turned into a pivot table, several reports can be made.

 ## Script outcome
 After configuring and running the "Get-AzurePersonGroupMembers.ps1" script, the following outcome will be automatically generated.